 We encourage you to share InspireResearch.org with your networks of organizations and individuals who are involved or interested in patient-researcher partnerships.
 Your feedback is very important to us as we strive to develop a portal that is valuable to you.
 Please contact us with any ideas, questions, comments and concerns.

 Development of this portal was informed by a community of patients, caregivers, clinicians, and researchers as part of our Initiative to Support Patient Involvement in Research (INSPIRE), a project of the CERTAIN Patient Advisory Network.

 Patients and caregivers are gaining momentum as powerful new resources in efforts to improve the healthcare system.
-They are increasingly becoming active partners not only in their own care, but also in planning and guiding research.
+They are increasingly becoming active partners not only in their own care, but also in planning a

 Being a research partner goes beyond being the subject of a trial.
 Rather, it means helping to guide researchers in what questions should be studied and ensuring that studies focus on the outcomes important to patients.
 The goal of these patient-researcher partnerships is to create high quality research that is accessible to people making healthcare decisions.